atsushieno/aap-core/README.md

 There is no such thing in Android.
 Android Audio Plugin (AAP) Framework is to fill this gap.

 What AAP aims is to become like an inclusive standard for audio plugin, adoped to Android applications ecosystem.
 The license is permissive (MIT).
-It is designed to be pluggable from other specific audio plugin specifications like VST3, LV2, CLAP, and so on (not necessarily meant that *we* write code for them).
+It is designed to be pluggable from other specific audio plugin specifications like [VST3](https://github.com/steinbergmedia/vst3sdk), [LV2](https://lv2plug.in/), [CLAP](https://github.com/free-audio/clap), and so on (not necessarily meant that *we* write code for them).

 On the other hand it is designed so that cross-audio-plugin SDKs can support it.
-We have [JUCE](http://juce.com/) integration support, ported some plugin that uses [DPF](https://github.com/DISTRHO/DPF), and once [iPlug2](https://iplug2.github.io/) supports Linux and Android it would become similarly possible.
+We have [JUCE](http://juce.com/) integration support, ported some LV2 plugins that use [DPF](https://github.com/DISTRHO/DPF).
 Namely, AAP is first designed to make use of JUCE audio plugin hosting features and JUCE-based audio plugins.

 We have [aap-lv2](https://github.com/atsushieno/aap-lv2) and [aap-juce](https://github.com/atsushieno/aap-juce/) repositories that achieve these objectives, to some extent.
 We have some plugins from these world working (to some extent) - for example: [mda-lv2](https://drobilla.net/software/mda-lv2), [Fluidsynth](https://github.com/FluidSynth/fluidsynth) (as aap-fluidsynth), [sfizz](https://github.com/sfztools/sfizz/), [Guitarix](https://github.com/brummer10/guitarix) in aap-lv2,  [Dexed](https://asb2m10.github.io/dexed/), [OPNplug](https://github.com/jpcima/ADLplug), [OB-Xd](https://github.com/reales/OB-Xd), and [JUCE AudioPluginHost](https://github.com/juce-framework/JUCE/tree/master/extras/AudioPluginHost) in aap-juce.
+Check out these two subprojects for more comprehensive list.
 Note that there is no plugin UI integration support yet.

 ## AAP features, characteristics, unique points